 The question then becomes whether there is any legal basis for reducing assessments for damage from a storm that occurred 4 weeks after the assessing date.
 A similar situation had occurred in March of 1962 when many homes were severely damaged as a result of a coastal storm.
 At that time, there was no law reducing taxes for those damaged properties.

 In 1945, N.J.S.A.
 54:4-35.1 was enacted to allow for reductions in assessments of properties that suffered substantial destruction after October 1, but before January 1.
 The statute specifically enumerates fire, storm, cyclone, and tornado as examples of casualties that would be covered.
 Taxpayers seeking a reduction in assessment should be aware that N.J.S.A.
 54:4-35.1 requires that they take the necessary action to properly notify the assessor.
 If your property was affected by hurricane Sandy, you must file the appropriate certification with the Tax Assessor of your municipality no later than January 10, 2013.

 Finally, it is important to note that N.J.S.A 54:35-1 only applies to the value of structures (improvements) and does not apply to the value of land.
 It is a safe bet to assume that properties in communities that were completely destroyed will suffer substantial losses in value purely due to market conditions in those communities.
 However, these losses will not be a basis for adjustment under the Statute.
 Therefore, for some property owners, it is unlikely that the reduction in taxes they receive will be commensurate will the actual diminution in value.

-Since Monmouth and Ocean County, where most of our office’s tax appeals are filed, were also the most harshly affected areas from the hurricane, we encourage any property owner who has suffered a catastrophic loss to his or her property to immediately contact our office for a free initial consultation.
+Since Monmouth and Ocean County, where most of our office’s tax appeals are filed, were also the most harshly affected areas from the hurricane, we encourage any property owner who has suffered a catastrophic loss to his or her property to immediately contact our office for an initial consultation.